Kolebnica/SkipRope/README.md

 1. Move to location of \*.yaml file and run `kubectl create -f <deployment_file>.yaml`.
 2. See deployments: `kubectl get deployments`.

 Update image:
+- cd to src of microservice
-- `kubectl set image deployments/userservice-deployment userservice=skiprope/userservice:latest`
+- `kubectl replace --force -f .\*-deployment.yaml`
+- this is not the best way but it is the fastest